 Some world powers are global advocates of cryptocurrencies.
+They invest in adopting cryptocurrency.
 They have formally recognized Bitcoin and/or other cryptocurrencies as legitimate means of exchange, and in some cases, legally recognized investments.
 Countries in this category include the United States, Canada, Australia, England, Spain, Sweden, Finland, and Norway.
 There’s also one of the most crypto-friendly nations in the world, Japan, which has passed a law that accepts Bitcoin as legal tender.

 There are also countries that haven’t explicitly taken much action on crypto, but seem friendly in general and/or are working to make it easier to use the currency.
 Countries in this category include Russia, South Africa, France, Italy, and Poland.
 They’re a few years behind the most advanced powers, but could catch up given the right circumstances, or if they see crypto breakthroughs at a different pace than other countries.